About this guide

 Everyone should try to do 30 minutes of exercise five times each week.
 This sounds like a lot, but it doesn’t have to be all in one go.
 You could do three lots of 10 minutes or two lots of 15 minutes.

-You can talk to your doctor or nurse before you start any exercises to make sure that it is OK for you do it.
+You can talk to your doctor or nurse before you start any exercises to make sure that it is OK for you to do them.

 You could spend some time thinking about what exercise you do already and what you would like to be able to do in the future.